JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-advanced-project-structure.md

    The results of the dependency resolution directly affect which of the code in `kotlinx-coroutines-core` is visible:

    ![Error on JVM-specific API in common code](dependency-resolution-error.png){width=700}

+### Aligning versions of common dependencies across source sets

+Common dependencies need to be aligned across source sets to make sure that common code is always compiled against the version of a library that satisfies all source sets.

+In the example above, imagine that you want to add the `androidx.navigation:navigation-compose:2.7.7` dependency to your `androidMain` source set.
+Your project explicitly declares the `kotlinx-coroutines-core:1.7.3` dependency for the `commonMain` source set, but the Compose Navigation library with the version 2.7.7 requires Kotlin coroutines 1.8.0 or newer.

+Resolving this, Gradle applies `kotlinx-coroutines-core:1.8.0` to the `commonMain` source set.
+But to make the common code compile consistently across targets, the iOS source sets also need to be constrained to the same dependency version.
+So Kotlin Multiplatform propagates the `kotlinx.coroutines-*:1.8.0` dependency to the `iosMain` source set as well.

+TODO: illustration of the Main source set tree showing propagated transitive dependencies

+Dependencies are aligned across source sets of each group: the `*Main` source sets and the [`*Test` source sets](multiplatform-discover-project.md#integration-with-tests).
+The Gradle configuration for the group of test source sets includes all dependencies of the main group, but not vice versa.
+So you can test your project with newer library versions without affecting your main code.

+For example, you have the Kotlin coroutines 1.7.3 dependency in your main source set group, propagated to every source set of the group.
+But in the `iosTest` source set you decide to up the version to 1.8.0 to test out the new library release.
+According to the same algorithm, this dependency is going to be propagated throughout the tree of test source sets, so every `*Test` source set will be compiled with the `kotlinx.coroutines-*:1.8.0` dependency.

+TODO: illustration of Test and Main source set trees side by side

 ## Declaring custom source sets